Patricia Lewis is a Professor of Management at Kent Business School, University of Kent.

 She has just completed a 3 year term as Joint-Editor-in-Chief of Gender, Work & Organization (2018-2020) and was an Associate Editor on the journal between 2011 and 2017.
 She has also served on the editorial boards of several journals including Organization (2019 to date), Gender in Management: An International Journal (2010 to date), International Journal of Entrepreneurship and Innovation (2002 to 2006) and International Journal of Work, Organisation and Emotion (2003 to 2007).

+She was Institute of Directors (Kent) Ambassador for Education & Skills from December 2020 to December 2021.
 Patricia has received funding from the British Academy, ESRC and Leverhulme and has received a number of awards for her work:

 - Best Developmental Paper Award in the Gender in Management track at the British Academy of Management 2020 Conference in the Cloud - Affect and Postfeminism: Exploring the Affective Constitution of Subjectivity by Leaders in the City of London.